heri/studiozenkai/content/post/nobuy_challenge.md

 ![Heri's nobuy challenge](https://i.imgur.com/cOQTEk0.jpg) "[Heri's nobuy challenge]")

 I started the challenge on January 1st, 2023, and I will continue until February 28th 2023.
-I will not buy any experiences, such as travel, concerts, movies, services such as haircut or anything else.
-I will not buy any technology, tools, clothes, furniture, toys, books or anything else.
-I will not buy any gifts, such as birthday presents.
-I will not buy food apart from essentials, so this will exclude alcohol, snacks, sauces etc. If I wanted to buy something, I would need to either postpone, cancel, repair, make it msyelf or borrow it.
+Not gifts.
+Not gadgets.
+Not snacks or sauces.
+Nothing I didn’t truly need.
+If I wanted something, I’d have to wait, fix what I had, or go without.

 Needless to say, I am tempted many times a day to break the challenge.
 Here are interesting things that happened so far: